 The thyroid gland is self-regulated by thyroid-stimulating hormone (TSH), made by the pituitary gland (sometimes called the master gland) in the brain.
 TSH stimulates the thyroid gland to produce thyroid hormones (T4 and T3).
 When thyroid hormone levels in the body are high, TSH production will "switch off," stopping the thyroid from making more T4 and T3.

 Hyperthyroidism occurs when the thyroid gland becomes overactive, making an excessive amount of thyroid hormones.
 It is much less common than hypothyroidism (underactive thyroid gland) and has a variety of causes.

-Hyperthyroidism is 5 to 10 times more likely to occur in women than men.
+Hyperthyroidism is more likely to occur in women than men.
 Risk factors for developing hyperthyroidism include having another autoimmune disease (e.g., type 1 diabetes, pernicious anemia), a family history, eating large amounts of iodine, being a woman, and previous goiter.

 Thyroid overactivity sometimes results from inappropriately elevated TSH levels, or may be due to problems in the thyroid gland itself.

 Graves' disease occurs when the immune system produces an abnormal antibody that acts like TSH to stimulate the entire thyroid gland.
 This leads to an overactive thyroid and higher levels of thyroid hormones.
 Graves' disease is the most common cause of hyperthyroidism, accounting for up to 80% of all hyperthyroid cases.
 The abnormal antibody may also stimulate inflammation in the eyes, and less commonly the skin.